 - Use short, impactful titles to attract the attention of readers—a combination of a short title and a subtitle help advertise the most important content.

 - The title page must list the full title, names and complete email addresses of all authors.

 Abstracts and key words:

-- Each paper should be summarized by an abstract of 300 or fewer words.
+- Each paper should be summarized by an abstract of about 300 words.